 Our performance substantially depends on the efforts and abilities of our management team and other executive officers and key employees.
-Furthermore, much of our competitive advantage is based on the expertise, experience and know-how of our key management personnel, which includes Jack Byrne, Ray Barrette, John Cavoores, Steve Fass, John Gillespie and Tom Kemp.
-We do not have fixed term employment agreements with any of these key employees and the loss of one or more of these key employees could have a negative effect on our business, revenues, results of operations and financial condition.
+Furthermore, much of our competitive advantage is based on the expertise, experience and know-how of our key personnel.
+The loss of key employees could have a negative effect on our business, revenues, results of operations and financial condition.
 Our success also depends on the ability to hire and retain additional personnel.
 Difficulty in hiring or retaining personnel could adversely affect our future operating performance.